sumitsingh306/splunk-gcp-functions/README.md

 ## Getting started

-The library here has a set of Examples for each of the Functions.
+The Functions library here has a set of Examples for each of the Functions.
 The examples contains scripts that can be executed to create a sample function and its components such as PubSub topics.
 This is a great place to start to understand how these functions work, and how to set them up in your environment.

 Note that the examples have a common retry function/configuration.
 This section will only need to be run once.
 In a similar way, the two metrics examples have a common trigger that can be reused for both examples.

-To run the examples, you can either run directly from the Active Cloud Shell in the GCP console, or by downloading the SDK or Quickstart onto your host/local machine (see here - https://cloud.google.com/sdk/install)
+To run the examples, you can either run directly from the Cloud Shell in the GCP console (click **>_** to activate Cloud Shell), or by downloading the SDK or Quickstart onto your host/local machine (see here - https://cloud.google.com/sdk/install)